Tuition and Financial Aid

 No, federal student aid cannot be used to pay the deposit.
 Your nonrefundable deposit must be paid prior to enrolling to secure your seat in the program, and the full deposit will be applied to your first term’s bill.

 Will I be able to view my award package before submitting the deposit?

 To view your award package in your student portal, you must be enrolled.
-To learn more about your options prior to submitting your deposit please visit UD’s Graduate School Affordability page.
-If you have additional questions, please contact your Admissions Counselor or the Financial Aid Office.
+To learn more about your options prior to submitting your deposit, please visit UD’s Graduate School Affordability page.
+If you have additional questions, please contact your admission counselor or the financial aid office.

 Tuition bills are prepared on the 1st of the month following course registration, with your payment due on the 22nd of the month.